SolhavenGames/Elementals-of-Tulia/ForbiddenElements.md

 ⦿ **Gate IV** - Physical stats are doubled.
 The user faces urges to become stronger and better than those around them at all costs.
 Hitting another val creature repeatedly can cause a temporary drainage of val, weakening the victim’s element.

 ⦿ **Gate V** - Physical stats can be increased by usual means of exercise, training, and exposure much faster than the average being.
 Nearby elements will be influenced by the user’s presence, but the user cannot control that influence, which will feel like a slight tug from the upper chest.
 User will have an undying urge to become the strongest person they can be, always believing that they are never enough, feeling the need to prove themselves.

-How It Feels: Elementals will feel when this forbidden element is close, as their own val is drawn to it.
+**_How It Feels_**: Elementals will feel when this forbidden element is close, as their own val is drawn to it.
 It will never directly flee to them, but the change can be felt.
 The user will feel an unrelenting urge to become as strong and as fast as possible, aiming to test their limits, and prove themselves constantly.
 Despite all this, they always will feel as if their improvements are inadequate.
 This side of insecurity they will fight to never show.
 Their veins will also begin to glow the same color of their wisps for every Gate after Gate IV.

----------- NOTES
+**NOTES**
-Pure users are still capable of forming alliances if they feel it benefits them.
+- Pure users are still capable of forming alliances if they feel it benefits them.
-Pure elementals will forget their original element in a similar way that an Omni user does.
+- Pure elementals will forget their original element in a similar way that an Omni user does.
-Val drainage will not benefit the pure user directly, it simply weakens the victim for a little bit.
+- Val drainage will not benefit the pure user directly, it simply weakens the victim for a little bit.
-Unlike Omni users, Pure user’s influence on nearby elements can be controlled, as they can use their val to “grab” other elements (they cannot use them, just hold them).
+- Unlike Omni users, Pure user’s influence on nearby elements can be controlled, as they can use their val to “grab” other elements (they cannot use them, just hold them).
-Combat will not strengthen them as much as exercise or training.
+- Combat will not strengthen them as much as exercise or training.
-Progression through the element requires intense physical training.
+- Progression through the element requires intense physical training.
 ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ---------- ----------
 ---------- Death (I - XI) - The youngest forbidden element, created due to the rapid death of elementals on Tulia.
 The forbidden element that is not chosen, but caught.
 Unlike the others, its user can relieve themselves of it before they are too far gone.
 The time of progression depends on how willing the victim is to live.
 This element is one of the only ones to Gate up